mikesamuel/prebake/README.md

   all cases.</dd>
   <dt>early</dt>
   <dd>either eager or early</dd>
+  <dt>prebakery</dt>
+  <dd>a code preprocessor that takes a program and returns a program that is
+  functionally equivalent (see caveat above) but which contains no references to *moot* declarations, and which makes a best effort to pre-compute the result of *eager* references.</dd>
 </dl>

 Our input will be *JavaScript* with two possible extra annotations.
 After `const` or `function` and before an identifier, a programmer may specify that the declaration is *moot* or *eager* thus: